 Continue pinning all of the pennants into the bias, work from either side of the central point.

 Once you arrive at the last pennant, fold the bias binding in half and continue pinning 1/8″ (3mm) away from the edge.
 The left over bias binding will be used to hang the bunting.
 Be sure that both sides of the binding meet together, or that the front is very slightly longer than the back.
 Most importantly you DO NOT want to see the back of the binding from the front.

 Create a neat end to the bias binding by folding in approximately 1/2″ (1cm) of the raw edge, and then folding the bias binding in half as completed for the rest of the bunting.
 Be sure to tuck in any of the raw edges at the end to create a neat finish.

 Finally it will be time to sew the pennants into the bias binding.
 Sew 1/8″ (3mm) away from the edge of the bias binding, in the same location as the pins.
 If your pins are in the correct position (the same distance from the edge on both the back and front of the binding) your stitching should be neat and very similar on both sides.

-We are using a mark on the foot of our sewing machine to line up the edge of the binding and sew 1/8″ (3mm) away consistently.
+I am using a mark on the foot of my sewing machine to line up the edge of the binding and sew 1/8″ (3mm) away consistently.
 Have a look at your sewing machine foot to use a consistent mark for sewing.
 If you haven’t got a foot that makes this easy, try moving the needle on your sewing machine and lining the edge of the binding against something else.
 As long as your consistent it will look good.